(A pdf version of this policy is available for download here)

 b) on any other body, you must, when acting for that other body, comply with this Code of Conduct, except and insofar as it conflicts with any lawful obligations to which that other body may be subject.

 1.6 Where you are also a member of an authority other than the Council you must make sure that you comply with the relevant Code of Conduct depending on which role you are acting in.
 Your conduct may be subject to more than one Code of Conduct depending on the circumstances.
-Advice can be sought from the Monitoring Officer or one of his team.
+Advice can be sought from the Monitoring Officer or one of their team.

 Part 2 – General obligations